certifaction/cli/README.md

-help         getting help about a command health       return the health of the Certifaction API ping         ping the Certifaction API prepare      prepare a document for signing sign         sign a document verify       verify a document revoke       revoke a document request      request a document signature [Upcoming feature] user         return the authenticated user information server       starts the HTTP server [Upcoming feature]
+help         getting help about a command health       return the health of the Certifaction API ping         ping the Certifaction API info         return the metadata of provided file prepare      prepare a document for signing sign         sign a document verify       verify a document revoke       revoke a document request      request a document signature user         return the authenticated user information server       starts the HTTP server [Upcoming feature]